brentgroves/repsys/meetings/2024/week4.md

 Hi guys.
 I'm hoping we can have some fun in this meeting!
 If there is any tech or thoughts about current trends you could share I'm sure it would be appreciated by the group, but no pressure if you would rather not :-)

 - Kevin something about Plex IAM.
-- Brad how what software does Fruitport machines use?
+- Brad something about Fruitport casters or other machines if you want :-)
-- Sam something about Mach2 or Kep ServerEx if you want :-)
+- Sam something about Mach2 or Kep ServerEx or Fruitport caster code if you want :-)
 - Brendan something about IT Administration or anything you want :-)
 - Brent H. something about Azure tenant migration.
-- Brent G. Plex and Report System Federated with Microsoft Entra ID
+- Brent G. Report System API Gateway, IAM, and Microsoft Entra ID

 ## What is **[IAM](https://www.techtarget.com/searchsecurity/definition/identity-access-management-IAM-system)**, Identity and Access management?